craftedcodes/craftedcodes/README.md

 # Hi there, I'm Lea! 👋👾
 ### *Flutter Developer* 👩‍💻 🎉

-🔭 I am currently working as a front end developer at eClever...
+🔭 I am currently working as a software engineer at Net'Q...

 👯 ... and if I am free, always open for collaborations!